microsoft/Project_Natick_Analysis/README.md

 This repo uses code from the [TensorFlow Object Detection repository](https://github.com/tensorflow/models/tree/master/research/object_detection).
 We have edited the file `utils\visualization_utils.py` so that it displays the fish count in the bottom left corner of the video.

-# **Summary**
-Monitoring the environmental impact is an important topic, and AI can help make this process more scalable, and automated.
-In this post, we explained how we developed a deep learning solution for environment monitoring near the underwater data center.
-In this solution, we show how to ingest and store the data, and train an underwater animal detector to detect the marine life seen by the cameras.
-The model is then deployed to the machines in the data center to monitor the marine life.
-At the same time, we also explored how to analyze the video streams and leverage Power BI&#39;s streaming APIs to monitor the marine life over time.

-If you have questions or comments, please leave a message here.

 # Additional Information
 Continue reading for additional information that is not necessary for running the code on your own machine.